Jairus313/streamlit_crash_course/README.md

 	# Here we take H2 tag for project title and H4 for
 	# problem statement and text for little description
-	# also we use maekdown for github icon which is again
+	# also we use markdown for github icon which is again
 	# png for clickable link where it can be mapped to
 	# github repo.
 	st.markdown("## Project title 1")